-- Scholarship applicant must have completed a minimum of 60 semester credit hours by the conclusion of Spring 2013.
+- Scholarship applicant must have completed a minimum of 60 semester credit hours by the conclusion of fall 2015.
 Incoming transfer students must have at least 30 hours of coursework completed at UH.

 - Scholarship applicant is expected to complete satisfactorily at least 75% of the enrolled semester hours for each semester in which the scholarship is applied.